Universal Design for Learning

 Informed by the field of neuroscience, Universal Design for Learning (UDL) is an approach to teaching that addresses the diverse learning needs of all students.

-Some individuals may learn best by engaging in one or more types of activities including listening, writing, drawing, reading, experimenting, building, discussing, designing, observing, or enacting.
-The goal of a UDL-based curriculum is to provide students with a variety of options so they can each learn in the way that’s most effective for them.
+Some individuals may learn best by engaging activities such as listening, writing, drawing, reading, experimenting, building, discussing, designing, observing, or enacting.
+The goal of a UDL-based curriculum is to provide students with a variety of options, so they can each learn in the way that’s most effective for them.

 The UDL philosophy asserts that we should provide opportunities for students using these three lenses.

 - Multiple means of engagement, with options for:

 - Multiple means of representation, with options for:

 - Multiple means of action and expression, with options for